• Fall

 Allow them to cool on the cookie sheet for 10 minutes before transferring them over to a cooling rack.

-In a medium mixing bowl, mix together the powdered sugar, milk, corn syrup, and vanilla extract with a fork.
+Step 6: In a medium mixing bowl, mix together the powdered sugar, milk, corn syrup, and vanilla extract with a fork.

-If the frosting is too thick, add more milk, about a teaspoon at a time.
 The frosting consistency should drizzle off the fork and back into the bowl, holding its shape for several seconds.

 Decorating Traditional Gingerbread Cookies